rishivanukuru/rishivanukuru.github.io/cv.md

 HTC Vive, Windows Mixed Reality

 # Positions of Responsibility
-## Teaching Assistant at IDC, IIT Bombay
+**Teaching Assistant at IDC, IIT Bombay** <br>
 **Duration:** July 2018 onward. <br>
-I am assisting in the organisation of classes for B.Des and M.Des courses, as well as projects that are undertaken by the VR@IDC research group
+I am assisting in the organisation of classes for B.Des and M.Des courses, as well as projects that are undertaken by the VR@IDC research group.

-## Student Volunteer at India HCI 2019
+**Student Volunteer at India HCI 2019** <br>
 **Duration:** July 2019 to November 2019. <br>
 I designed and maintained the online registration portal for India HCI 2019, a national conference organised by the HCI Professional’s Association of India.